markomanninen/creativepowerofthefloweroflife/part1/planeflower.md

 ### Cow who ate a flower

 Knowing the simplicity of the construction of the FOL, it is a little bit struggling to find out that the four-petal lattice, the Cownose pattern (or Apsamikku), outscores the FOL by being a far more common symbol in Sumerian and Indus cultures.
 The popularity of the Cownose over the FOL is still notable in Greco-Roman mosaics.
 Cownose seems to be the most analyzed geometric form from the ancient time by modern researchers as well.
 In books about Old Babylonian mathematics and geometry, authors tend to use most of the effort (Duncan Melville, Eleanor Robson, Tom Zara, Jöran Friberg) to the Apsamikku (we may follow the endless debate over the name) and <img src="/media/math/sqrt2.png" class="math line1" /> only casually mentioning the six-petal rosette, Vesica Piscis or <img src="/media/math/sqrt3.png" class="math line1" />.
 For an additional example, R. P. Kulkarni mentions Mackay (1948) demonstrating a 12 division base of the four-petal rosette on the Plate XVIII<!-- cite author="R. P. Kulkarni" title="Geometry known to the people of Indus civilization" date="2013" location="Page 452" type="article" href="http://www.new1.dli.ernet.in/data1/upload/insa/INSA_1/20005af9_117.pdf" --> which dates to 3rd or 2nd millennium Indus culture.
 The exact dating is hard to deduce from the text.
 But again, the Cownose gets the full attention.

+However, E. Robson in Mesopotamian Mathematics, 2100-1600 BC<!-- cite author="Eleanor Robson" title="Mesopotamian Mathematics, 2100-1600 BC" date="1999" location="Page 53" type="book" href="http://www.helsinki.fi/~whiting/coefficients01.pdf" --> mentions Kilmer (1990), who clearly states that Apsamikkum concept may apply to the three sided geometrical figure as well.
+Coefficient list on page 50 further shows that *a-pu-sa-mi-ik-ki sa 3* refers to the concave triangle figure.
+Thus, this is probably the closest we can get with a name which ancient Babylonians have used for the FOL-like pattern: **Apsamiikkum**.
+And this is the standpoint I'm further developing the theory of the meaning of the FOL on the Part 2 of this essay.

 Ancient Edakkal caves in India gives an impression of neolithic people trying to figure out the difference between concepts of dividing circle to six and eight parts.
 Picture below was kindly provided and permitted for use by Tes<!-- cite author="tesathome.com" title="Edakkal Caves | Tes at Home" date="" location="" type="website" href="http://tesathome.com/2013/05/31/edakkalcaves/" -->: